Native Plant Trust

 Making Headlines

-CEO Tim Johnson talked about native seeds on the podcast awaytogarden.com.
-Tim has also appeared on Gardenista, "Cultivating Place," WHMP radio, Growing Greener, and CNN.
-MetroWest Daily News covered our annual intern presentations in a photo essay.
-Director of Conservation Michael Piantedosi took WBUR-FM into the woods to report on our 40-year field research on a rare orchid; the story also ran on NPR's "Here and Now."
-Michael also spoke with the Rutland (VT) Herald and the Boston Globe about New Hampshire's rare plants and coauthored a Public Garden Magazine story on our Conserving Plant Diversity in New England report.
+CEO Tim Johnson discussed native seeds on the podcast awaytogarden.com.
+Tim has also appeared on Gardenista, Cultivating Place, WHMP radio, Growing Greener, and CNN.
+MetroWest Daily News covered our annual intern presentations.
+Director of Conservation Michael Piantedosi led WBUR-FM into the woods to report on our 40-year research on a rare orchid; the story also ran on NPR's "Here and Now."
+Michael spoke with the Rutland (VT) Herald and the Boston Globe about New Hampshire's rare plants and coauthored a Public Garden Magazine story on our Conserving Plant Diversity in New England report.
 Senior Research Botanist Arthur Haines parsed hawthorn conservation in The Atlantic.
-Director of Horticulture Uli Lorimer is the Boston Globe's new "Ask the Gardener" columnist and has appeared in recent stories in Fine Gardening, American Gardener (July/August), The WildStory podcast, the Washington Post, and Martha Stewart's blog, among others.
+Director of Horticulture Uli Lorimer is the Boston Globe's new "Ask the Gardener" columnist and has appeared recently in the Let's Argue about Plants podcast, Fine Gardening, American Gardener, The WildStory podcast, and other media.